jamedina09/fates-unofficial-local-machine-setup/os-macos-sonoma-intel.md

-# (UNDER-DEVELOPMENT) Unofficail Guidelines for manual installation of packages required to run FATES and CLMT in MacOSX Sonoma
+# Unofficail Guidelines for manual installation of packages required to run FATES and CLMT in MacOSX Sonoma

 We initially require three packages: CMake, Make (often referred to as Gmake), and Wget.
 Each of these plays a specific role: